D1White/itop1000_test/README.md

 `"proxy": "http://localhost:5000",`

-⚠ Don't forget to customize your `.env` file.
+⚠ Don't forget to customize your `server/.env` file.

 To Start Server: